Rabid-Snake/Rabid-Snake/README.md

 - having shit like"[thing] fans KILL YOURSELF!!!" inyour rentry
 - fakeclaimers
 - people who use "PROSHITTER"
+- people who claim to be antis while being an okegom fans (okegom fans ily though)
 ***
 shoutout to the car doodle i got on my strawpage